adamwwilkinson/Obsidian-Vault/System's Programming/Operating Systems.md

 **File System**: organise mass storage into files and directories

-*Utility Programs*: accounting, constraining resource access, manipulating the file system *Command Interface*: textual or graphic to manipulate of os features *System Calls*: allow constrained access to interior of OS *Protection*: keeps processes from intefering with each other *Communication*: allows groups to communicate within a single machine, and across networks
+*Utility Programs*: accounting, constraining resource access, manipulating the file system *Command Interface*: textual or graphic to manipulate of OS features *System Calls*: allow constrained access to interior of OS *Protection*: keeps processes from interfering with each other *Communication*: allows groups to communicate within a single machine, and across networks